 How to get around Melbourne?

 Assuming you are landing at the Melbourne airport, note as of 2022 there is no direct train to the city.
-You will either have to take the Red Skybus for $19.99 one way to the city.
-ATMs are inside the airport, and once you withdraw cash you can purchase the bus ticket at the counter which is right outside the airport.
+You will either have to take the Red Skybus for $19.99 one way to the city which has increased to over $20 now in 2023.
+ATMs are inside the airport, and once you withdraw cash you can purchase the bus ticket at the counter which is right outside the airport, or on the Skybus website, same price but a small discount if buying a return ticket.

 Alternatively, you can order Uber to the city which is more expensive than the bus but faster. (discount code below)